 Yeah, it was a top trending thing on Twitter the whole day.

-And you know, it's just it's yet another attempt by the fundamentalist liberals trying to force their orthodoxy on the rest of society.
+And, you know, it's just, it's yet another attempt by the fundamentalist liberals trying to force their orthodoxy on the rest of society.

 But it really upset me because I felt like if they can cancel him, they can cancel me because I'm a Hispanic attorney, a professional like him.

-And he didn't say anything controversial, he didn't say anything wrong or unfair.
+He didn't say anything wrong or unfair.

 And they want to make Hispanic feel like they're shameful oddities if they vote Republican or support Trump.